claushorn/geometric_protein_optimization/README.md

-# Geometric Protein Optimization
+# Geometric Protein Optimization (GPO)

 Preprint:

 # Overview

-This repository provides all resources required to run our GPO algorithm BuildUp.
+We introduce GPO, an AI-native approach that optimizes protein function by combining a large number of mutations from diverse locations to fine-tune the global geometry of the protein.

-BuildUp performs
+The GPO algorithm BuildUp performs a sequence of discrete gradient ascent steps to optimize a protein's function, applying one mutation at a time.

 # Try it out live: